ehanahamed/quizfreely/docs/dev/production/caddy-setup.md

 # sudo systemctl reload caddy
 ```

 Caddy automatically renews certificates for https.
-We usually don't need any extra caddy plugins/modules (for example, on our production server, we do not need digitalocean-dns for caddy even though we use digitalocean; caddy can get our SSL certificate and everything without those dns thingies)
+We usually don't need any extra caddy plugins/modules (for example, on our production server, we do not need digitalocean-dns for caddy even though we use digitalocean; caddy serves everything and can get our SSL certificate automatically and everything without those dns thingies)